stalkerz379/markdown_editor/README.md

 Implement the ordered-list and unordered-list formatters.

 >Number of rows: > 3

 >Row #1: > First element

 >Row #2: > Second element

 >Row #3: > Third element

+Don't forget to check that the number of rows is greater than zero!
+Otherwise, print the following message: `The number of rows should be greater than zero`

 ## Stage 5: Save the results